chrjoh/pcapparse/README.md

 =========

 The program parses the given pcap file trying to extract the ntlm challenge response or ftp user and password.
-(Was written to crack FFA challenge 2015, part 4)
+(Was written to crack FRA challenge 2015, part 4)

 ## Dependencies
 Pcap parse requires [gopacket](https://github.com/google/gopacket).